-65 2 Why is coupling important for Ocean Prediction?
+2 Why is coupling important for ocean prediction?

-Atmosphere / ocean coupling is common practice at the seasonal and decadal timescales.
-At these scales, most of the memory is contained in the ocean and in coupled interactions, such as for the El Nino Southern Oscillation (ENSO).
-Indeed, both the ocean and atmosphere can propagate an anomaly in the other component to remote places.
-For example, oceanic equatorial waves generated by wind anomalies can propagate to the whole tropical Pacific and generate an El Nino event, and in turn the atmosphere may generate teleconnections from the tropics to the mid-latitudes through upper-level Rossby wave trains in the troposphere or planetary waves in the stratosphere, and influence the ocean back in remote ocean basins (Hardiman et al., 2019; Kim et al., 2012).
-These may take longer than 10-days to propagate and are therefore sources of seasonal and multi-annual forecast signals.
+Atmosphere-ocean coupling is common practice at seasonal and decadal timescales.
+At these scales, most of the memory is contained in the ocean and in coupled interactions, such as for the El Niño Southern Oscillation (ENSO).
+Indeed, both the ocean and the atmosphere can propagate an anomaly in the other component to remote places.
+For example, oceanic equatorial waves generated by wind anomalies can propagate to the whole tropical Pacific and generate an El Niño event, and, in turn, the atmosphere may generate teleconnections from the tropics to the mid-latitudes through upper-level Rossby wave trains in the troposphere or planetary waves in the stratosphere and influence the ocean back in remote ocean basins (Hardiman et al., 2019; Kim et al., 2012).
+These may take longer than 10 d to propagate and are therefore sources of seasonal and multi-annual forecast signals.
 For short-term marine prediction, coupling is emerging as a new potential for improving both atmospheric and oceanic predictions (Brassington et al., 2015).

-A clear and extremely well documented weather situation when air-sea coupling is key for both atmosphere and ocean are tropical cyclone forecasts: the strength of tropical cyclones is decreased through large decreases in sea surface temperature (SST) caused by intense turbulent fluxes, deepening of the surface mixed layer by entrainment (Vellinga et al., 2020; Mogensen et al., 2017; Castillo et al., 2022; Feng et al., 2019) and (if the cyclone translation speed is slow) by upwelling (Corale et al., 2023; Yablonsky et al., 2009).
-In more general situations, coupling reduces the lifetime of mesoscale eddies and dampens submesoscale currents through dampening of the wind stress curl and heat fluxes (Yang et al., 2019; Renault et al., 2016; Renault et al., 2018; Dawe and Thompson, 2006).
-Coupling also sometimes involves a higher resolution atmosphere than forcing, which then results in more turbulent eddy kinetic energy in the ocean (Storto et al., 2023).
+A clear and extremely well documented weather situation when air-sea coupling is key for both the atmosphere and the ocean is tropical cyclone forecasts: the strength of tropical cyclones is decreased through large decreases in sea surface temperature (SST) caused by intense turbulent fluxes, by deepening of the surface mixed layer by entrainment (Vellinga et al., 2020; Mogensen et al., 2017; Castillo et al., 2022; Feng et al., 2019), and (if the cyclone translation speed is slow) by upwelling (Corale et al., 2023; Yablonsky and Ginis, 2009).
+In more general situations, coupling reduces the lifetime of mesoscale eddies and dampens submesoscale currents through dampening of the wind stress curl and heat fluxes (Yang et al., 2019; Renault et al., 2016, 2018; Dawe and Thompson, 2006).
+Coupling also sometimes involves a higher-resolution atmosphere than forcing, which then results in more turbulent eddy kinetic energy in the ocean (Storto et al., 2023).
 In the tropics, dynamical waves in the atmosphere and ocean can influence each other.
-For example, Madden Julian Oscillation (MJO) atmospheric events in the Indian Ocean can be modulated by coupling (Fu et al., 2017) or simply by the diurnal cycle of SST (Karlowska et al., 2023).
-Convectively Coupled Kelvin waves also generate a strong signal in the Indian ocean (Azaneu et al., 2021).
+For example, Madden-Julian Oscillation (MJO) atmospheric events in the Indian Ocean can be modulated by coupling (Fu et al., 2017) or simply by the diurnal cycle of SST (Karlowska et al., 2023).
+Convectively coupled Kelvin waves also generate a strong signal in the Indian Ocean (Azaneu et al., 2021).